 What advice would you give someone interested in joining home visits?

-Go on a shadow day.
+Go on a taster day.
 It’s what I first did and it opened my eyes.
 While I was working in a store, I’d heard a lot of rumours about what to expect (and what not to expect) from domiciliary.
 Seeing a home visits team in action for myself showed me what it was really like and the impact it has on patients.
 You get paid for your time, there’s no obligation and you can talk to the people who actually do the job.